karthikparambil/gtrace/README.md

 ## **⚠️ Security Warning**

-GTrace runs with the permissions of the user who executes the Python script.
+GFinder runs with the permissions of the user who executes the Python script.

 * **Do not** host this on a public IP address.
 * **Do not** run this script as root or Administrator unless absolutely necessary, as it exposes your entire file system to the web interface (even if local).